hortonworks/streamline/README.md

 </configuration>
   ```

-Now you need to create HBase tables where the IotasEvent and Notifications will be stored.
+Now you need to create HBase tables where the StreamlineEvent and Notifications will be stored.

 `hbase shell`